makerdao/market-maker-keeper/README.md

 ### Known limitations

-* Expired and/or taken orders to not disappear from the RadarRelay UI immediately.
+* In case of RadarRelay, expired and/or taken orders to not disappear from the UI immediately.
 Apparently they run a backend process called _chain watching service_, which for tokens with little liquidity kicks in only every 10 minutes and does order pruning.
 Because of that, if we configure the keeper to refresh the orders too frequently (i.e. if the `--order-expiry` will be too low), the exchange users will see two or even more duplicates of market maker orders.